xkiranj/markitdown-mcp-npx/README.md

 ---

-**Note**: This is an unofficial NPX wrapper.
+**Note**: This is an unofficial wrapper for MarkItDown MCP.
 For the official Docker version, visit the [original repository](https://github.com/microsoft/markitdown/tree/main/packages/markitdown-mcp).